1965 born in Hamburg

 1996 marked the beginning of a period during which I no longer engaged in hair-focused repetitive behaviors, with relapses in the first few years.

-2025 looking back…I have two scars on the insides of my cheeks, which must have come from automatic-unconscious cheek biting while sleeping.
+2026 looking back…I have two scars on the insides of my cheeks, which must have come from automatic-unconscious cheek biting while sleeping.
 I had very few relapses up to my early fifties.
-During the pandemic, I spent more time at the computer, and sometimes needed fiddle toys, but I have stayed free from symptomatic behavior.
+During the pandemic, I spent more time at the computer and sometimes needed fiddle toys, but I have remained free of symptomatic behaviors.

 What does D23 stand for?